wchatx/esridumpgdf/README.md

 ```

 ## Usage
-For exporting a single layer to GeoDataFrame:
+For exporting a single layer to GeoDataFrame.
 ```python
 from esridumpgdf import Layer
 layer = 'https://sampleserver6.arcgisonline.com/arcgis/rest/services/911CallsHotspot/MapServer/1'
 gdf = Layer(layer).to_gdf()
 ```

-To export an entire service to a multiple GeoDataFrames:
+To export an entire service to a multiple GeoDataFrames.
+A dict of layer numbers as keys and GeoDataFrames as
+values is returned.
 ```python
 from esridumpgdf import Service service = 'https://sampleserver6.arcgisonline.com/arcgis/rest/services/Wildfire/MapServer' gdfs = Service(service).to_gdfs()
 ```

 Write the service to geopackage.
-Each layer (and optionally table) will be available as a layer in the geopackage
+Each layer (and optionally table) will be available as a layer in the geopackage.
 ```python
 from esridumpgdf import Service service = 'https://sampleserver6.arcgisonline.com/arcgis/rest/services/Wildfire/MapServer'